Bifurcation analysis of delay-induced resonances of the El-Nino Southern Oscillation: Acknowledgements

 \subsubsection{Branching off from a resonant torus bifurcation point}

-We consider a $k:\ell$ resonant point on a previously computed torus curve in a parameter plane, where the periodic orbit $\Gamma$ undergoing the torus bifurcation has a Floquet multiplier $e^{\pm 2\pi \alpha i}$ with $\alpha = k/\ell$ where $0 < k < \ell$ are coprime integers; we represent this point as the tuple $(x,y,\alpha,\eta)$.
+We consider a $k:\ell$ resonant point $x$ on a previously computed torus bifurcation curve in a parameter plane (such as the curve $TR$ in Figure~\ref{fig:bif2d}), where the periodic orbit $\Gamma$ undergoing the torus bifurcation has a Floquet multiplier $e^{\pm 2\pi \alpha i}$ with $\alpha = k/\ell$ and $0 < k < \ell$ are coprime integers.
+We represent this point as the tuple $(x,\alpha,\eta)$.
 Here $\eta$ is assumed to be of dimension two, and the periodic orbit $\Gamma$ is the solution of the periodic BVP \eqref{eq:bvpgam}.
 Let $z(t)$ be the eigenfunction corresponding to the Floquet multiplier $e^{2\pi \iu\alpha}$; then $z$ has period $\ell$ (since $k$ and $\ell$ do not have a common divisor).
 We now choose a small radius $\rho$, and consider as initial guesses for the initial circle (of radius $\rho$) of locked periodic orbits the family

 which is parametrised by the angle $\phi$.
 Note that here we have rescaled time again so that $x_{0,\phi}$ has period $1$.
 We now perform a Newton iteration where we keep the two-dimensional system parameter $\eta$ (initialised to its value at the resonance point) free but fix the integral scalar products